 |Cost||External frame backpacks are the most expensive backpacks among the three.||Internal frame backpacks are more expensive than frameless backpacks but less expensive than external frame backpacks.||Frameless travel backpacks are the most cost-effective option.|

 An External Frame Backpack has a frame that separates from the pack, designed to hang from your back.
 These backpacks have a harness attached to a waist belt that holds the bag in place.
 Made of lightweight metal such as aluminium and reinforced synthetic polymers, external frame backpacks can carry bulky loads of more than 20 Kg.

 In this type of travel backpack, the load is transferred directly to the shoulders via the non-flexible straps, which prevent damage from carrying it in the long term.
 Moreover, it has additional space above and below for attaching sleeping bags and other equipment.

 1. Highest Load Capacity

-External frame backpacks can carry the heaviest loads up to 50 Kg for an extended time period during long trekking or expeditions.
+External frame backpacks can carry the heaviest loads up to 50 Kg for an extended period during long trekking or expeditions.
 As an external backpack, it provides structural support that helps to lessen the weight of the load.
-It allows for comfortable and easy positioning of the load, making the carrying process easier with a upright walking posture.
+It allows for comfortable and easy positioning of the load, making the carrying process easier with an upright walking posture.